Blobfolio/blob-common/blob-common/docs/TOOL.md

-# Reference: Miscellaneous Functions
+# Reference: Main Tools & Functions

-This guide documents miscellaneous tools and helper functions that don't really fit in any of the other categories.
-(Great description, I know.)
+This guide documents the main tools and helper functions provided by Tutan Common.
 The code can be located in `functions-tool.php`.